cornell-dti/trends-in-web-dev-website/versioned_docs/version-2022fa/introduction.md

 ## Course Application

-Apply [here](https://bit.ly/web-dev-fa22) by TBA at 11:59 PM ET.
+Apply [here](https://bit.ly/web-dev-fa22) by 09/23 at 11:59 PM ET.
 It includes a general information questionnaire so we have the information necessary for enrollment, as well as a preassessment you must complete.

 We will be distributing enrollment/permission pins soon after the application period closes.